jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 * To further decrease the amount of requests consider [Bucketing](#bucketing) the items.

 ## Bucketing
-Bucketing in key/value databases refers to grouping items together under a common key name (usually a hash).
+Bucketing in key/value databases refers to grouping items together under a common key name (usually based on a hash).

 For example, if one were to put 3 million URLs in 10K buckets (300 URLs per bucket) then only 10K writes would be required.

-This technique is out of the scope of this tool (for now?).

 ## Important Variables
 ### Environment Variables